proto-kit/starter-kit/README.md

 pnpm env:development dev --filter=web
 ```

-> You can also build & start the UI as well, instead of using `dev` command with live-reload.
+> You can also build/start the UI as well, instead of using `dev` command with live-reload.

 ### Running the indexer